jonbnewman/mobx-store-provider/docs/typescript.md

 # Typescript

-The biggest change to v2.x of **mobx-store-provider** is automatic type inferrance.
+The biggest change to v2.x of **mobx-store-provider** is the addition of automatic type inferrance.

 **What does that mean?**